Queen's College, London

-Queen's College is a private day school for girls aged 11–18 with an adjoining prep school for girls aged 4–11 located in the City of Westminster, London.
-Founded in 1848 by theologian and social reformer Frederick Denison Maurice along with a committee of patrons.
+Queen's College is a private day school for girls aged 11–18 with an adjoining prep school for girls aged 4–11 located in the City of Westminster, Greater London.
+It was founded in 1848 by theologian and social reformer Frederick Denison Maurice along with a committee of patrons.
 In 1853, it was the first girls' school to be granted a Royal Charter for the furtherance of women's education.
-Ever since, the college patron has been a British queen; the current patron is Queen Elizabeth II.
+Until 2024, the college patron had always been a British queen.

 The college has a distinctly liberal ethos based upon the principles of F. D. Maurice.